Published May 23, 2023

 The government also indicated after a recent France-UK summit that more flexible rules for British visitors, in particular, could be looked at.

-Members of the France Visa Free campaign group have shared with us the support of other lawmakers for changes since we reported about Charente-Maritime senator Corinne Imbert in April.
+Members of the France Visa Free campaign group, which has been campaigning on behalf of Britons who frequently spend time in France since spring last year, have shared with us the support of other lawmakers for changes since we reported about Charente-Maritime senator Corinne Imbert in April and Jean-Claude Requier (Lot) in April.

-Those who have so far supported more flexible rules for second-home owners, such as a five-year visa, include senators Martine Berthet and Cédric Vial (Savoie), Philippe Mouiller and Gilbert Favreau (Deux-Sèvres), Nicole Bonnefoy (Charente), Philippe Bas (Manche) and Jean-Claude Requier (Lot), as well as MPs Caroline Colombier (Charente) and Philippe Fait (Pas-de-Calais).
+Others who have so far expressed support for more flexible rules for second-home owners, such as a five-year visa, include senators Martine Berthet and Cédric Vial (Savoie), Alain Cadec (Côte d'Armor), Philippe Mouiller and Gilbert Favreau (Deux-Sèvres), Nicole Bonnefoy (Charente) and Philippe Bas (Manche) as well as MPs Caroline Colombier (Charente), Philippe Fait (Pas-de-Calais) and Bertrand Sorre (Manche).

 Five year visa